 - programs that support culture and the arts, including mutual appreciation of artistic work from both countries;

-- diversity and empowerment of youth and undeserved communities; and
+- diversity and empowerment of youth and underserved communities; and

-- programs that support North Macedonia’s accession to NATO and the European Union.Funding Opportunity Title
+- programs that support North Macedonia’s accession to NATO and the European Union.Funding Opportunity Title: Annual Program Statement

 Activities that are appropriate for funding through the Annual Program Statement include, but are not limited to: